Rigorous computation of expansion in one-dimensional dynamics: Main algorithms

 \begin{remark} The case of Algorithm~\ref{alg:main} returning $+\infty$ should be considered a failure of the method in providing meaningful information about long-term expansion in the analysed dynamical system.
-This may happen if the constructed graph representation $G$ of the dynamics contains no cycles, which implies that every trajectory leaves $I \setminus \Delta$ after a finite number of iterations.
-In this case, the expansion exponent $\lambda$ in \eqref{eq:man} may be taken arbitrary. \end{remark}
+This may happen if the constructed graph representation $G$ of the dynamics contains no cycles, which implies that every trajectory leaves $I \setminus \Delta$ after a finite number of iterations. \end{remark}